Learning Multi-agent Action Coordination via Electing First-move Agent: Method

 \subsubsection{Approach Overview.}

-The proposed approach called ~\nameone~combines election sub-module and deep Q-network sub-module shown as Fig. \ref{fig:EFA-DQN}.
-The EFA module elects the first-move agent based on the current observations and the actions at the previous timestep.
-Due to the stability of Q-Learning methods as discussed in~\cite{Junjie2020lsc, yang2018mfrl}, we choose DQN as the policy module to further promote coordination among agents.
+The proposed approach~\nameone~combines the Electing First-move Agent (EFA) module with a Dynamically Weighted Mixing (DWM) module as shown in Fig. \ref{fig:EFA-DQN}.
+The EFA module elects the first-move agent based on the current observations and previous actions.
+We adopt the improved value decomposition network (VDN)~\cite{sunehag2018vdn} as the DWM module.
+We will elaborate on these modules in the following.